jacoby149/shell_profiles/README.md

    * On **Windows**, copy the **WindowsPowerShell** folder into my documents.
    * On **Mac**, copy the **.zshrc** into the home directory.
    * **Linux**, copy the **.bash_profile** into the home directory.

+also, add "code" to your path in vscode